beeware/rubicon-objc/docs/en/how-to/contribute/docs.md

 ## Rebuilding all documentation

-To force a rebuild for all of the documentation:
+To force a rebuild for all the documentation:

 /// tab | macOS